JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/how_to.rst

 You can now open the documentation in a web-browser by loading the file /doxygen_mesonh_doc/index.html.

-If you have trouble to generate the tree, the documentation is available on demand (~1.2 Go) at quentin.rodier .at. meteo.fr
+If you have trouble to generate the tree, the documentation is available on demand (~1.2 Go) at mesonhsupport .at. obs-mip.fr